data-apis/scipy-2023-presentation/paper.rst

 art, and have clearly defined objectives against which continued success is measured.

-To this end, we established the following objectives for the array API standard:

-- Increase interoperability such that array-consuming libraries can accept and operate on any specification-conforming array library.

-- Reduce reinvention and facilitate code sharing and reuse by establishing a common set of standardized APIs and behavior.

-- Reduce barriers to new array library creation by providing a set of APIs which can be adopted as is.

-- Reduce the learning curve and friction for users as they switch between array libraries.
+To this end, we established the following objectives for the array API standard.
+1) Increase interoperability such that array-consuming libraries can accept and operate on any specification-conforming array library.
+2) Reduce reinvention and facilitate code sharing and reuse by establishing a common set of standardized APIs and behavior.
+3) Reduce barriers to new array library creation by providing a set of APIs which can be adopted as is.
+4) Reduce the learning curve and friction for users as they switch between array libraries.

-Notably, of equal importance to the aforementioned objectives is the explicit omission of the following:

-- Make array libraries identical for the purpose of merging them.
-Different array libraries have different strengths (e.g., performance characteristics, hardware support, and tailored use cases, such as deep learning), and merging into a single array library is neither practical nor realistic.

-- Implement a backend or runtime switching system in order to switch from one array library to another via a single setting or line of code.
-While potentially feasible, array consumers are likely to need to modify code in order to ensure optimal performance and behavior.

-- Support mixing multiple array libraries in function calls.
+Notably, of equal importance to the aforementioned objectives is the explicit omission of the following aims. a) Make array libraries identical for the purpose of merging them.
+Different array libraries have different strengths (e.g., performance characteristics, hardware support, and tailored use cases, such as deep learning), and merging into a single array library is neither practical nor realistic. b) Implement a backend or runtime switching system in order to switch from one array library to another via a single setting or line of code.
+While potentially feasible, array consumers are likely to need to modify code in order to ensure optimal performance and behavior. c) Support mixing multiple array libraries in function calls.
 Mixing array libraries requires defining hierarchies and specifying rules for device synchronization and data localization.
 Such rules are likely to be specific to individual use cases and beyond the scope of the array API standard.

 Design Principles
 -----------------